 Added by Jackie Cochran on February 24, 2018 at 2:26pm — No Comments

 My New Bit Gives Me a Chance to Improve My Riding

 After looking at an ad for a Wellep bit for over a year, I finally had enough spare money to buy it.
 It was described, and the picture showed, a Wellep Mullen mouth Full Cheek Snaffle.
 The web site's title was Wellep Western Bit, which confused me because on the Wellep bit web site there was no mention of Western bits!
 I finally ordered it and…Continue

 Added by Jackie Cochran on February 17, 2018 at 11:47am — No Comments

 Is it an AHA moment in a horse’s understanding?
 A sign of submission or a sigh of relief?

 Always one to ask questions, I think a little differently about the licking and chewing thing than I did in earlier years training horses.
-We recognize this mouth behaviour in a…Continue
+We recognize this mouth behaviour in a horse after stopping to take a break in an intense training…Continue

 Added by Lindsay Grice on February 14, 2018 at 6:55am — No Comments

 The Cold Wind Just Drained All of My Energy